ploetz-zeller/symbio-documentation/docs/admin/installation-guide/symbio-authservice-auth/azure-ad enterprise application.md

-# Configuring Azure Enterprise Application (Single Sign-On) for use with the Symbio AuthService
+# Configuring Azure Enterprise Application (Single Sign-On) or external IdP for use with the Symbio AuthService

 Before you start align with the Symbioworld Team to provide you with the correct Assertion Consumer Service URL.